 Mandarin Oriental Pudong.
 Conveniently located near the subway in Pudong district, Mandarin Oriental pampers its guests with an indoor pool, five dining options, a spa, a fitness centre and soundproofed rooms complete with flatscreen TV, tea and coffee-making facilities, a fridge and a minibar among the other amenities.

 Click here for details and the current price.

 Jing An Shangri-La.
-One of the favorite luxury hotels in Shanghai, Jing An Shangri-La is located close to Shanghai Exhibition Center and Jing’An Temple.
-This wonderful five-star hotel in Shanghai features a spa and wellness center, an indoor pool and stylish restaurants and bars serving gourmet cuisine.
+One of the favourite luxury hotels in Shanghai, Jing An Shangri-La is located close to Shanghai Exhibition Center and Jing’An Temple.
+This wonderful five-star hotel in Shanghai features a spa and wellness centre, an indoor pool and stylish restaurants and bars serving gourmet cuisine.
 Alongside the most modern amenities, the rooms include also a large working desk.

 Click here for details and the current price.

 Okura Garden Hotel.
-Not too expensive but a great Shanghai accommodation, Okura Garden Hotel is a favorite.
-Stylish the hotel and stylish the location in the heart of the French Concession neighborhood, Okura Garden features five restaurants and three bars, rooms beautifully decorated in Japanese style and complete with all modern facilities, an indoor pool, a tennis court, a gym, a beauty salon, and free WiFi.
+Not too expensive but a great Shanghai accommodation, Okura Garden Hotel is a favourite.
+Stylish the hotel and stylish the location in the heart of the French Concession neighbourhood, Okura Garden features five restaurants and three bars, rooms beautifully decorated in Japanese style and complete with all modern facilities, an indoor pool, a tennis court, a gym, a beauty salon, and free WiFi.

 Click here for details and the current price.